 The U.S. came close to a liquidity crisis in 2008 and 2009 in the midst of the Great Recession.
 During this period, a crisis caused by speculation in the housing market spread to many large banks, firms, and other financial institutions, shaking them to their core.
 There were even rumors of brokers calling their spouses and warning them to go to the ATM and pull out as much money as they could get in case the banks weren't open for weeks or months.

-What Are Liquid Assets and How Can I Store Them?
+Liquid Assets and How to Store Them

-When it comes to storing your liquid assets, here are a few of the most common places people choose to keep their cash:
+When it comes to storing liquid assets, here are a few of the most common places people choose to keep their cash: